 Olive oil.
 Besides adding a little more fat to our cake, olive oil gives a little punch of fruity flavour and colour.

-Baking Powder.
-Traditionally, pound cake doesn't contain any leavening agents but because we aren't using eggs, we'll use some baking powder to give us a little lift.
+Baking Powder and Soda.
+Traditionally, pound cake doesn't contain any leavening agents but because we aren't using eggs, we'll use some baking powder and soda to give us a little lift.

 Coconut yoghurt.
 Find a nice thick coconut yoghurt or you can swap out the yoghurt for vegan sour cream.
 I have tried both, they are equally wonderful.

-How to Make the Best Vegan Pound Cake
+How to Make a Deliciously Buttery Vegan Pound Cake

 You'll find full instructions and measurements in the recipe card at the bottom of the post.